 Our diet is widely varied and includes many things that range from exotic meats, for the adventurous, to common plants and vegetables.
 This is because we are an omnivorous species capable of eating, ensuring that starving is kept at a minimum.

-In the world, there are many species whose diet are similar to ours and others whose diet are widely different.
+In the world, there are many species whose diet is similar to ours and others whose diet is widely different.
 There are species of bacteria capable of eating plastic, a potential solution to the world’s plastic overdose.
 There are species of beetles that are used in museums because they eat the entire flesh off of bones, which is a great way to clean skeletons for scientists.
 There are even crocodiles that eat stone because it helps them to submerge.
-Catfishes are a large group of fish that have a wide variety of diet throughout the many species that make up the group.
+Catfishes are a large group of fish that have a wide variety of diets throughout the many species that make up the group.
 They range from the normal and obvious to the weird and extreme.